simondanielsson/portfolio/README.md

 #### Optimization

-- Implemented a multidimensional nonlinear optimizer using Quasi-Newton methods: specificallt the DFP and BFGS methods.
+- Implemented a multidimensional nonlinear optimizer using Quasi-Newton methods: specifically the DFP and BFGS methods.
 'Exact' (Newton) line search was implemented.
 - Tests and thorough debugging facilities are implemented.
 Comprehensive report is available.
 - Implemented in Matlab.